Did you choose the destination or was it assigned to you? Are you happy with it?

 I am not unaware that adapting to a new culture, language, people and nation is not easy ...
 But I know that it is always possible, with the grace of God, to live and create new relationships.

 What projects or dreams do you have for your mission?

 I have no bigger plans than to offer Christ to the world in the footsteps of St. John Bosco.

 Do you have missionary role models that you want to imitate?

 Missionary life is above all evangelization and pastoral zeal for souls.
-Do you feel ready in this field?
+What do you think about it?

-Do you want to send a message to your confreres or to the young people?
+Do you want to send a message to your confreres or to young people?

 The message I can give to the confreres is that missionary life is a vocation within a vocation, and it is possible to live it when it truly comes from the depths of the heart.

 To young people I say that the mission is not only to go far from their own country, to take the Bible and preach on the street, or something reserved only for Salesians; one can do mission where one is not, giving oneself to others, living in simplicity, bearing good witness of life in one's own environment.